 Sketching is welcome.

 Sketching is encouraged in the High’s permanent collection galleries and select special exhibitions.
-You may write down notes or sketch in the galleries using only dry media, such as pencils and crayons.
-A limited number of pencils are available by the Wieland Lobby elevators and Stent Lower Level elevators.
+You may write notes or sketch in the galleries using only dry media, such as pencils and crayons.
 Please refrain from leaning against walls or glass cases while sketching.

 You may exit the Museum and return later in the day.
-Simply retain your admission sticker and ticket stub to present upon re-entry.
+Simply retain your electronic or printed ticket to present upon re-entry.
 Tickets are valid from the printed entrance time through the end of operating hours on the day of your visit.

 Breastfeeding is permitted in any public location in the Museum, including all galleries.
-If caregivers prefer a more private space for feeding, there is a nursing room located in the Greene Family Education Center on the Lower Level of the Stent Family Wing which has a lock to ensure privacy.
-The space includes comfortable furniture, including a loveseat and glider, a changing table, and reading material for kids.
+If caregivers prefer a private space, there is a nursing room located in the Greene Family Education Center on the Lower Level of the Stent Family Wing, equipped with a lock to ensure privacy.
+The space includes comfortable furniture, including a loveseat and glider, a changing table, and books for children.
 The nursing room is available any time during the Museum’s regular operating hours.

 Coat check is free.

-Coat check is located in Wieland Lobby and provided free of charge.
+Coat check is located in the Wieland Lobby and provided free of charge.
 The High requires visitors to check large backpacks, umbrellas, and other bulky items.
-Small, purse-sized backpacks can be worn on one shoulder.
-Manual wheelchairs and strollers are available for free on a first-come, first-served basis.
-To check out a wheelchair or stroller, please leave your ID with the security desk in Wieland Lobby.

 Strollers are OK!

-Baby strollers are permitted at all times in the permanent collection galleries.
-Strollers over a certain size and wagons are not permitted.
-Strollers are available for free on a first-come, first-served basis with an ID at the Wieland Lobby coat check.
+Baby strollers are permitted in the permanent collection galleries.
+Wagons and large jogging strollers are not permitted.
+Strollers are available for free use on a first-come, first-served basis with an ID at the Wieland Lobby coat check.
 The use of strollers may be restricted in special exhibition galleries due to certain loan restrictions and high visitor volume in these areas.

 Need a restroom?

-Restrooms are located on all floors of the Wieland Pavilion, all floors of the Anne Cox Chambers Wing, and on the Lobby Level and Lower Level of the Stent Family Wing.
-All of our restrooms include an accessible stall, baby-changing facilities, and nearby drinking fountains.
-Single-stall family restrooms are available in all of our restroom locations, except for the Stent Lobby Level.
+Restrooms are located on all floors of the Wieland Pavilion, all floors of the Anne Cox Chambers Wing, and on the Lobby and Lower Levels of the Stent Family Wing.
+All restrooms include an accessible stall, baby-changing facilities, and nearby drinking fountains.
+Separate single-stall restrooms (family-friendly and gender-neutral) are available in all restroom locations except on the Stent Lobby Level.